- 1 NI ELVIS Tutorial Video

 Simplified Boolean Equation

 Form the largest rectangles of two, four, and eight cells.
-There is a rectangle of four cells (2 rows by 2 columns) plus an overlapping rectangle of two cells (1 row by 2 columns) as shown in Figure 3.
+There is a rectangle of four cells (2 rows by 2 columns) plus an overlapping rectangle of two cells (1 row by 2 columns), as shown in Table 8.

 Always try to group the greatest number of common values in powers of 2.

 To create a simplified Boolean equation, group all the combinations together and eliminate those that contain both values of a variable.
 For example, in the big rectangle in the middle, W is always true, but the rectangle also includes both the true and false values of P and D. This means that if W is true, the values of P and D do not matter since all their combinations are included.
 Similarly, for the small rectangle, if P is true and D is false, the value of W does not matter since both its true and false values are included in the rectangle.
-Putting this together, if W is true, or P is true and D is false, the output should be true, and this covers all the input conditions required to make a true output.
-A simplified Boolean equation for this problem is:
+Putting this together, if W is true, or P is true and D is false, the output should be true, and this includes all the input conditions required to produce a true output.
+A simplified Boolean equation for this problem is shown in Figure 6.

-This equation is much simpler than the original equation, but is fully equivalent to it.
+This equation in Figure 6 is much simpler than the original equation, but is fully equivalent to it.

 Combinational Logic Circuit

 Construct a combinational logic circuit using the simplified equation.
-If a NOT operation is performed on D, and an AND operation is performed on the result and P, the second term in the equation is found.
+If a NOT operation is performed on D, and an AND operation is performed on the result then P, the second term in the equation, is found.
 This result combined with performing an OR operation with W produces the result.

 He has two barns, one hen, and a supply of corn.
 A fox has been attempting to eat the hen by hiding in a barn.
 The hen can move freely from one barn to the other.
 Farmer Georgi sometimes stores corn in one barn and sometimes in the other, but he never stores it in both at the same time.
 The hen would like to eat the corn and the fox would like to eat the hen.
 Farmer Georgi needs an alarm system that uses digital logic circuits to protect the hen and the corn.
 The design should use the fewest gates and input variables possible.
 The alarm will sound if:

-- The fox and the hen are in the same barn, or
+- The fox and the hen are in the same barn

 Prior to Beginning the Procedure

-Before performing the lab, the integrated circuits (ICs) used must be tested to determine if they are functioning or not.
-If the procedure is completed without first verifying that the individual components work, problems may occur in the final system that require additional time and troubleshooting.
-The system for checking the ICs uses an Arduino to send and receive signals from our AND/OR/NOT chips and determines if they are functioning properly.
+Before performing the lab, the integrated circuits (IC) used must be tested to determine if they are functioning.
+If the procedure is completed without verifying that the ICs work, problems may occur in the circuit that require additional time and troubleshooting.
+The system for checking the ICs uses an Arduino to send and receive signals from the AND/OR/NOT chips and determines if they are functioning properly.

-First, load the chip onto the IC tester (as seen in the picture) and start the Serial Monitor on the Arduino program.
-The code will cycle through the basic inputs (0, 1 for NOT; 00, 01, 10, 11 for AND/OR) and then sends the outputs of each gate within the chip back into the Arduino.
-The code then compares those results against what they should be.
-It displays each input/output pair and then displays the final result of whether the overall chip is functional or defective.
+First, load the chip onto the IC tester (Figure 8) and start the Serial Monitor on the Arduino program.
+The code will cycle through the basic inputs (0, 1 for NOT; 00, 01, 10, 11 for AND/OR) and then send the outputs of each gate within the chip back into the Arduino.
+The code compares those results to the expected result.
+It displays each input/output pair and displays the final result showing if the chip is functional or defective.
 The goal is to determine if the gates are outputting the correct results.
 Remove the chip carefully from the IC tester.

 Problem Statement Procedure